After quitting porn, a practical question often comes up: what happens with sex now?

 If you're experiencing ongoing ED after several months of no porn, consult a doctor.
 While porn-induced ED is common and typically resolves with abstinence, it's worth ruling out medical factors.
 A sex therapist who understands porn's effects can also provide targeted exercises (such as sensate focus) that support the rewiring process.

 Some people experience involuntary recall of porn scenes during intimate moments.
-This is frustrating and can feel like the old patterns will never fully let go.
-These flashbacks typically decrease over time as the neural pathways weaken from disuse.
-When they occur, don’t fight them (that gives them more attention and power).
-Simply notice them, let them pass, and gently redirect your attention to what’s actually happening, what you’re feeling, touching, and experiencing in your body.
+This is frustrating and can make the old pattern feel persistent.
+These flashbacks often decrease over time when they are not reinforced.
+When they occur, avoid fighting them or building a story around them.
+Notice them, let them pass, and gently redirect your attention to what is actually happening: what you are feeling, touching, and experiencing in your body.

 Your partner may have expectations shaped by your previous sexual dynamic (which was influenced by porn) or by their own experiences.
-If what you need in recovery (slower pace, less performance pressure, more emotional connection) conflicts with what they expect, that tension needs to be addressed through honest conversation, not through white-knuckling performances that reinforce the old patterns.
+If what you need in recovery (slower pace, less performance pressure, more emotional connection) conflicts with what they expect, that tension needs to be addressed through honest conversation instead of forced performances that reinforce the old patterns.

 There's no universal timeline, but the general arc looks something like this: